 - White reflex in the eye in photos

 If you’ve got any concerns about your child’s eyesight and would like to speak to an expert, please get in touch with a member of our team.
-We cater for children and provide specialised eye tests to ensure they’re cared for at such a young age.
+We cater for all children and provide specialised eye tests to ensure they’re cared for at such a young age.

 Eye problems in children